 Which Plan Should You Choose?

-The right ZipRecruiter plan depends on your hiring volume, whether you need to source candidates proactively, and how much you're willing to pay per role.
-Here's a quick decision guide:
+Picking the right ZipRecruiter plan depends on hiring volume, whether you need proactive candidate search, and per-role spend.
+A quick decision guide:

 • Standard ($299-$399/mo) makes sense if you’re filling one role at a time, the role attracts plenty of active applicants (think admin, customer service, or entry-level), and you don’t need to search resumes proactively.
 It’s the simplest way to test whether ZipRecruiter’s candidate pool fits your needs.